-Research and Innovation Grants are awarded by the Office of Admissions at the time of enrollment with the University.
-To learn more about the program, please review the Office of Admissions Research and Innovation Grants information, or read more about the RIG in the Rochester Review.
+Research and Innovation Grants (RIG) are awarded by the Office of Admissions at the time of enrollment with the University.
+To learn more about the program, please review the Office of Admissions’ Research and Innovation Grants information, or read more about RIG in Rochester Review.

-Yes.
-The Office of Undergraduate Research has walk-in hours.
-You may go to Dewey 4-209B without an appointment to meet with the RIG administrator during the following times:
+Do you have questions or ideas about RIG that you want to discuss?
+Come in during our walk-in hours.
+Visit the Office of Undergraduate Research in Dewey 4-209B without an appointment to meet with the RIG administrator during the following times:

 Once your request has been approved, you may either begin working or proceed with purchasing research materials, conference fees, airfare, etc. Please refer to the information below for specific instructions.

-BEFORE BEGINNING WORK as an otherwise unpaid lab or research assistant, intern, etc., you and your faculty mentor should decide how long you are going to fill the position, how much time you will devote to your work, and the amount of your request.
-You may work up to 20 hours weekly during the academic year and up to 40 hours weekly during the summer.
+You can work up to 20 hours weekly during the academic year and up to 40 hours weekly during the summer.
 You must complete a new request each semester, even for the same position.

-IF YOU ARE A NON-RESIDENT ALIEN you must have a US Social Security number and an up-to-date Glacier tax software account.
+If you are a non-resident alien you must have a US Social Security number and an up-to-date GLACIER tax software account.
 Please add "non-service fellowship or scholarship" under "income type" to receive a RIG disbursement.
-More information about Glacier is available here or at the International Services Office.
+See the GLACIER Information and Resources PDF or the International Services Office website for more information.

-If INTERNATIONAL TRAVEL is part of your request for disbursement, you must register your travel with the Office for Global Engagement.
-If you are traveling as a member or organizer of a UR student program, please contact the Center for Education Abroad prior to registering your trip.
+If international travel is part of your request for disbursement, you must register your travel with the Office for Global Engagement.
+If you are traveling as a member or organizer of a University student program, please contact the Center for Education Abroad prior to registering your trip.